daniel-apolinario/symbiote/README.md

 Setting up an environment to deploy Spinnaker requires performing a series of tasks.
 There are different deployment ways and the first step is to understand them all to decide which path to follow.

 Initially, we installed on a local machine (laptop).
 However, hardware configurations did not meet application requirements properly, causing slowness and temporary errors related to the lack of resources.
-Therefore, we deployed it on the Google Cloud Platform (GCP), as in Figure [1](#spinnaker-deployment-environment-overview).
+Therefore, we deployed it on the Google Cloud Platform (GCP), as in Figure [below](#spinnaker-deployment-environment-overview).
 We installed Spinnaker in its distributed mode, which is the recommended mode for deployments in production.
-This environment followed the model proposed in the Spinnaker documentation\footnote{\url{https://spinnaker.io/setup/quickstart/halyard-gke/}}.
+This environment followed the model proposed in the [Spinnaker documentation](https://spinnaker.io/setup/quickstart/halyard-gke/).

 ##### Spinnaker deployment environment overview